GoldenGoat101/DGS-ISL-CSLR/README.md

 **Responsible Use**

-This project is for research and education.
+This project is for research, education, and awareness.
 It is not a substitute for certified interpreters, especially in legal, medical, or emergency contexts.

 **Key Features**